 - Wright’s Directory of Leicester 1909 (London: Kelly’s Directories Ltd, 1909) p.
 52 col. 1.

 - Wrights Directory of Leicestershire 1914 (London: Kelly’s Directories Limited, 1914) p.
 116 col. 1.
-The rate books for this date have not been examined for the purposes of this draft history.
+The rate books for this date have not been examined for the purposes of this working paper.

 - Kelly’s Directory of Leicestershire and Rutland 1916 (London: Kelly’s Directories Ltd, 1916) p.
 241 col. 1.

 - Conveyance dated 1st September 1922 made between Marianne Harrison, James Stockdale Harrison, Henry Flude, James Porter and Muriel Winterton partially extracted in the Property Register of HMLR title no LT 42561, 2 New Street, Leicester.

 - The Law List 1923 (London: Stevens & Sons Ltd, 1923) p.
 312, same 1922 pp 168 and 260.

 - Kelly’s Directory of the Counties of Leicester and Rutland 1925 (London: Kelly’s Directories Ltd,1925)